msepehr/pi-data-exploration/Readme.md

 1. Install [Anaconda](https://www.anaconda.com/download/)

-1. conda create --name dataexploration matplotlib pandas
+1. conda create --name dataexploration matplotlib pandas.

-1. TODO include [PI-Web-API-Client-Python](https://github.com/osimloeff/PI-Web-API-Client-Python) to get some live data from PI System
+1. An accessible up and running PI System with PI WEB-API.

+1. PI WEB-API should be configured for a basic authentication (username/password).

 1. The conf/credentials.yml has not been pushed for a security reason.
 Therefore, a conf/credentials.yaml.template is added to copy and rename to conf/credentials.yml with a username/password basic authentication.

 ### Dependencies

-* PI-Web-API-Client-Python – PI Client for Python
+* [PI-Web-API-Client-Python](https://github.com/osimloeff/PI-Web-API-Client-Python)  – PI Client for Python
 * csv - Read CSV files
 * pandas - Work with data structure like missed Data
 * numpy - perform calculations over Data

 ## Data Exploration description